LeaseCrunch Blog

 The expenses that are paid by a lessee in a single net lease are any rent expenses along with the property taxes.
 In a single net lease, the lessee only takes on one of the lessor’s operating expenses, which is usually the property taxes.
 Otherwise, all of the other operating expenses are still the lessor’s responsibility.

-Triple net leases are leases in which the lessee is responsible for their base rent, but also the property taxes, building insurance, and common area maintenance charges.
+Triple net leases (NNN lease) are leases in which the lessee is responsible for their base rent, but also the property taxes, building insurance, and common area maintenance charges.
 Common area maintenance, or CAM, can consist of any expense associated with the upkeep of shared areas of a property which a lessee is leasing.

 An absolute NNN lease, or a bondable lease, is different from a NNN lease in one way.
 In an absolute NNN lease, the lessee is responsible for any building repair expenses, such as a roof replacement or a different type of structural repair.
 In a triple net lease, lessees usually are not responsible for this type of expense.